 I love a good home-cooked meal.
 My mom’s Cajun seafood pasta.
 My homemade black bean burgers.
 UGH!
 My mouth is watering.

 But anything good in life comes at a cost, and for many the price of a good meal is time.
 We can easily lose hours scrolling for recipes and wandering grocery store aisles, not to mention actually cooking.
-That’s why meal delivery services like Blue Apron and Sunbasket have thrived in recent years (and thanks to the pandemic, of course).
+That’s why meal delivery services have grown popular in recent years.

 Meal delivery kits can help you save time, eat healthier, try new cuisines, cut down on dining out, and more.
-If anything, the trouble is deciding which of the many services out there is best for you.
+If anything, the trouble is choosing one.

 This skimmable table can help you spot your best meal delivery match.